nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

    The update tool can fetch the ``sync`` option before starting the update process to see at which offset the update is to be restarted.

    Fetching the ``sync`` option also triggers moving the image data from the RAM buffer to flash.

+.. _dfu_bootloader_var:

+module_variant
+   Perform the fetch operation on this option to get the information about the bootloader variant that is being used on the device.

 Writing data to flash
 =====================